From Founder-Dependent Operations to System-Supported Growth

 What Happened After

-Instead of relying on constant effort, the system began supporting itself.
+Instead of relying on constant direction, the system started supporting itself.

 Why This Worked